HelpMe-Pls/Life-Engineering/Frontend/CSS/Typography and Images.md

     /* Other declarations */
 }
 ```
 - Be mindful of flex layout when applying multi-line ellipsis: always apply line clamping to a paragraph that ***isn't*** being stretched or flexed *as part of flexbox or CSS Grid*.
-We can solve for this by using a wrapper  `div`:
+We can solve for this by using a `div` wrapper:
 ```html
 <style>
 .row {